freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

      Moderator: This is a friendly reminder for everyone to follow the [Code of Conduct](https://code-of-conduct.freecodecamp.org): https://code-of-conduct.freecodecamp.org/

-7. **Don’t brag about being a moderator**
+6. **Don’t brag about being a moderator**

    Do not see yourself as above the community. **You are the community.** And the community has trusted you to help protect something rare that we all share - a _welcoming_ place for new developers.

    If you brag about being a moderator, people may feel uneasy around you, in the same way that people may feel uneasy around a police officer, even if they’re doing nothing wrong.
 This is just human nature.

-8. **Don’t contradict other moderators**
+7. **Don’t contradict other moderators**

    If you disagree with a moderator's action, talk with them in private or bring it up in the #mod-chat channel.
 Never override a moderator's action, and never contradict the other moderator(s) publicly.
 Instead, have a cool-headed discussion in `#mod-chat` and convince the moderator that they themselves should reverse their ban or change their PoV (Point of View).

    _Remember: We’re all on the same team.
 We want to dignify the role of moderators and present a unified front._

-9. **Talk with other moderators**
+8. **Talk with other moderators**

-   We have a room for moderators only.
+   We have a `#mod-chat` room for moderators only.
 Use it!
 If you feel uncomfortable with handling a certain situation, ask other moderators for help.
 If you think something should be discussed, do it.
 You're part of the team, and we value every team member's input!
 Even if you totally disagree with anything in these guidelines or the [Code of Conduct](https://code-of-conduct.freecodecamp.org)!

-10. **Temporarily inactive**
+9. **Temporarily inactive**

    If you're not going to be active as a Moderator for a while due to vacation, illness, or any other reason, make sure to let the others know in the `#mod-chat` channel.
 This is so we know if we can count on you to be regularly active on the server or not.

 ## How to Become a Moderator